Fitness centre manager

 You may also be known as a health club manager, leisure club manager, gym manager or sports centre manager.

-Large centres may have a team of several managers specialising in certain areas.
-For example, a large leisure facility may have a gym manager, a studio manager and a spa manager, with each manager reporting to an overall general club manager.
+Large centres may have a team of managers specialising in certain areas.
+For example, a large leisure facility could have a gym manager, a studio manager, and a spa manager, with each one reporting to the fitness centre manager.

 Responsibilities

-Tasks vary according to the size and facilities of the centre, and there are some differences between more profit-focused privately run establishments and local authority ones, which are more concerned with local activity provision.
+Tasks vary according to the size of the centre and the facilities it offers.
+There are some differences between more profit-focused and privately run establishments and local authority places, which are more concerned with local activity provision.

-Responsibilities usually cover the broad areas of marketing the facility and any special events, managing staff and dealing with the technical aspects of fitness provision and health and safety.
+Responsibilities usually cover broad areas, including marketing the facility and any special events, as well as managing staff and dealing with the technical aspects of fitness provision and health and safety.
 A fitness manager is also at least partly accountable for the overall profitability of the centre.

-- advertise and promote the centre to increase usage, which may include commissioning and considering market research
+- advertise and promote the establishment to increase usage, which may include commissioning and considering market research and/or use of social media

 - maintain high levels of customer care, often with a particular focus on avoiding loss of existing users